 Try to keep these in mind throughout every single activity you encounter, particularly the group activities, of which there are many.
-A big part of being in the Navy is working together as a team so make sure to show your team spirit throughout.
+A big part of being in the Navy is working together as a team, so make sure to show your team spirit throughout.

-The AIB Q101 FormThe first task that you must do at the AIB is complete the Q101 form.
+The first task that you must do at the AIB is complete the Q101 form.
 In some cases you have to have submitted this form before the AIB takes place.
 This is essentially a competency questionnaire where you are required to answer questions pertaining to the key values and competencies of the Royal Navy.
 The questions are similar to those you can expect in the AIB Interview; in fact, many interviews are based around the answers you gave in the Q101.
 You have to provide examples of when you have shown leadership skills, been part of a successful team, and shown respect amongst other things.
-See how we can help you prepare for competency questions here.
+See how we can help you prepare for competency questions.

-The Royal Navy AIB: Testing DayThe first full day at the AIB is the testing day where you will face a series of mental and physical aptitude tests.
+The first full day at the AIB is the testing day where you will face a series of mental and physical aptitude tests.
 We will go through each of the sections of this day below.

 There are also questions on the myriad of transportation vehicles used by the armed forces.
 The simple advice to everyone here is to try and glean as much information about the Royal Navy as you can from their website and the internet as you can.
 There are 100 questions on this test so it is imperative that you study as much as you can for this test.

 There are two main difficulties you encounter when dealing with the tests.
 The first difficulty is the actual content.
 The tests include verbal reasoning, numerical reasoning and abstract reasoning.
-Whilst some of the material you face in the tests will use information that you have used before, some of it, particularly so with abstract reasoning tests is difficult to grasp to begin with.
+Whilst some of the material you face in the tests will use information that you have used before, some of it, particularly so with abstract reasoning tests, is difficult to grasp to begin with.

 The second difficulty you will face is that of time.
-All of the tests give you on average less than a minute to answer each question and some of the tests give you approximately 20 seconds per question.
-You cannot have a look at the question, analyse what they want you to do and work out the solution in such a short space of time if you are not already familiar with the content you are facing.
+All of the tests give you on average less than a minute to answer each question, and some of the tests give you approximately 20 seconds per question.
+You cannot have a look at the question, analyse what they want you to do and work out the solution in such a short amount of time if you are not already familiar with the content you are facing.
 Therefore, it is absolutely imperative that you prepare and familiarise yourself with the style of questions in order to do yourself justice in the actual test.

 In this test, you are assessed on your ability to understand and process written information.
-The test is 15 minutes in length with 40 questions.
-You have to demonstrate that you can absorb information in a passage and ascertain whether a given statement is true/ false or impossible to say.
+The test is 15 minutes in length and has 40 questions.
+You have to demonstrate that you can absorb information in a passage and ascertain whether a given statement is true, false or impossible to say.
 You can also expect questions concerning word choice and word comparisons.

 In this test, you are asked questions that test your mental arithmetic skills.
 There are 36 questions to answer in 30 minutes.
 No calculator is allowed in this test and the questions centre on your ability to calculate speed, time and distance.
 Check out our numerical reasoning pack for more information and practise.

 In this test, you are presented with a sequence of different shapes and matrices that have a specific logical pattern running through them.
 There is a logical sequence that you have to grasp and then it is your job to complete the pattern.
 This test is especially challenging as you have just 12 minutes to answer 70 questions.
 Our abstract reasoning package can help you improve your skills and work through this test quickly.